Sup2point0/Assort/affine/affinitys/koniokinetis.md

 ## Affinitics

-When wielded proficiently, koniokinetis can be excepcionally powerful.
-Its high specialyzacion grants koniokinetics greatly enhanced strength and precision, far exceeding that of a regular telekinetic.
-As a protical affinity, it is very versatile and flexible, effective in both attack and defence, along with combat and utility, which is often overlooked.
+When wielded proficiently, koniokinetis can be exceptionally powerful.
+Its high specialyzation grants koniokinetics greatly enhanced strength and finesse, far exceeding that of a regular telekinetic.
+As a protive affinity, it is very versatile and flexible, effective at both attack and defence, along with combat and utility, which is often overlooked.
 With the ability to manipulyze dust however they desire, a koniokinetic’s potential is restricted only by their creativity and imaginacion.
 This adaptability and unpredictability is part of what makes them so powerful, especially to those who have never encountered koniokinetis before – which is often the case, due to its rarity.

 <table>
   <tr>